isa-ulisboa/greends-fads-exercises/fads_ex_05_jupyter_notebook.md

 `.ipynb`, which combines text (in markdown format), code, and outputs in a single file.
 The code can be in more that 40 different languages (R, Julia, Scala, etc...), although in this course we will use **python**.
 Jupyter Notebook also integrates well with big data tools (e.g. Apache Spark).
 The `.ipynb` files are, internally text files with a **JSON** format.

-The fact it is interactive makes it very convinient to develop data science analysis.
+The fact it is interactive makes it very convenient to develop data science analysis.
 After running, you can export the notebook as a report to PDF or HTML.

 The cluster of Jupyter tools include other tools: